XCode C++ (Part 4)

 Rotating the triangle

-OpenGL Mathematics (GLM) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.
+I used OpenGL Mathematics (GLM), a header only C++ mathematics library for graphics software based on GLSL specifications.

 I installed GLM using this command